 - Go for a bike ride along the water somewhere outside the city, like from Jericho Beach to Spanish Banks, along the river at Fort Langley, or along the water at Steveston Village.

-- Easter takes place in March some years.
+- Easter takes place in March some years (although not in 2019).
 When it does, then best places to take children are to community rec centres for their Easter egg hunts and other activities.
 Some places have admission costs, but others are free.
 Click Vancouver Easter Activities for details.

 For more ideas on what to do with kids any time of the year, check out Vancouver’s best places for children.